nicoladilillo/Pizzeria/README.md

  >setEnv MYSQL_PASSWORD "the password"

+ >setEnv PASSWORD_SALT "the salt"

+ 3. Restart apache:
+ >sudo service apache2 restart

-Do you have to put your host name and your password.
+Do you have to put your host name, your password and your salt for the cryptography.

 Set Database